Federal Direct Loans

 - Graduate and Professional Students: $138,500 - no more than $65,500 of which can be subsidized.
 (The graduate cumulative limit includes all loans received for undergraduate study.)

 You can log in to review the cumulative amount of federal loans you have borrowed.

 USF will apply the Direct Loan funds to a student's account one time each semester to pay for tuition, room and board.
 If any loan funds remain they will be returned to the student.
 All loan funds must be used for educational expenses.

-For Direct Loans (undergraduate students), that are first disbursed on or after October 1, 2019 and before October 1, 2020, there is a loan fee of 1.059 percent, deducted proportionately from each loan disbursement.
+For Direct Loans, that are first disbursed on or after October 1, 2022, and before October 1, 2023, there is a loan fee of 1.057 percent, deducted proportionately from each loan disbursement.